 These are students who have already qualified for need-based programs, where agencies determine eligibility under a rigorous and exhaustive process.
 Because agencies have already determined income eligibility for those need-based programs, students are also eligible for free meals at school when the local school district certifies them.

-Direct certification is a way for Texas districts to better serve their students while they simultaneously better serve their school budgets.
+Direct certification helps Texas districts better serve their students while also boosting their school budgets.
 The more directly certified students, the more money schools can claim in reimbursements.

-Direct certification is also an efficient process for families and the school meals system.
-When a student is directly certified, schools no longer have to collect meal applications from parents.
-This saves parents and school administrators time and allows for a uniform and efficient method for eligibility determinations.
-Direct certification not only makes school meals processes less burdensome for schools, parents, and students, it also helps capture eligible students who may have been "missed" or unidentified under the meal application system.
+Direct certification is tightly linked to the Community Eligibility Provision (CEP), a related policy that allows students in high-poverty schools to eat school meals (both lunch and breakfast) at no cost and without having to collect school meal applications.
+Any public, private, or charter school that offers the National School Lunch and School Breakfast Program and where at least 40 percent of students are identified through direct certification can use CEP.
+Direct certification is efficient for families and for schools.
+When a district directly certifies a student, schools no longer have to collect meal applications from parents.
+This saves parents and school administrators time and allows for a uniform and efficient method for determining eligibility.
+Direct certification not only makes school meal processes less burdensome for schools, parents, and students, it also helps feed eligible students who may have been missed or unidentified under the traditional meal application system.

-Direct certification's effectiveness in identifying students who are eligible for free meals can also help high poverty schools qualify for federal nutrition program options like the CCEP).
-Through CEP, districts can provide free school